toddsundsted/ktistec/src/slang/SPEC.md

 Within the inline body:

 - Source bytes are emitted verbatim (codegen-time literal).
+Author bytes are author-trust — same model as inline `<button onclick="…">` literals — so a `/!` body containing a literal `--` will land in the rendered comment unchanged.
+The dash-break is only applied to *runtime values* threaded through interpolation.
 - `#{...}` interpolations route through `Slang::Runtime.emit_comment`,
   which HTML-escapes (covers `& < > " '`) and replaces any `--` run
   with `-&#45;`.